-In the research, the athletic discipline - sprint 100m was used as a criterion variable (CSP100m).
-The sprint 100m, is a manifestation of running at maximum speed by the respondents, and mastering the track in the shortest time.
+In the research, the athletic discipline - long jump was used as a criterion variable (CLJ).
+The long jump is a manifestation of overcoming a horizontal space, which the respondent should use a certain technique to jump as long as possible, from the point of bounce.

 Table 1.
-Norms and grades according to the achieved result 1 4010 11 1.01110 Braces neeeron
+Norms and grades according to the achieved result